YouEbr/scraper4w/README.md

 2- Unpack

-3- Open "scraper.bat" file and change "PATHTOROMS" in line 6 to path to your roms.
+3- Open "scraper.bat" file and change the "PATHTOROMS" in line 6 to the path to your roms.

 4- Save